-A picturesque Suffolk village
+A picturesque village in East Suffolk

-The old air base also supports light industrial units providing employment.
+The old airbase also supports light industrial units providing employment.
 About 11% of Parham's electoral roll in 2003 were either self-employed or had employment in the village.

-Circular Walk (copies can be found in the Church) directs walkers on a picturesque walk along public rights of way passing a number of notable listed buildings.
 The result of various environmental projects can be seen along the route such as the excavation of Jubilee Pond & Twin Ponds on North Green and the new cutting regime of Parham's Greens to increase bio-diversity, which are part of Parham's Bio-diversity Action Plan.